Nvidia: 2020–2023

 In October 2020, Nvidia announced its plan to build the most powerful computer in Cambridge, England.
 The computer, called Cambridge-1, launched in July 2021 with a $100 million investment and will employ AI to support healthcare research.
 According to Jensen Huang, "The Cambridge-1 supercomputer will serve as a hub of innovation for the UK, and further the groundbreaking work being done by the nation's researchers in critical healthcare and drug discovery."

-Also in October 2020, along with the release of the Nvidia RTX A6000, Nvidia announced it is retiring its workstation GPU brand Quadro, shifting its product name to Nvidia RTX for future products and the manufacturing to be Nvidia Ampere architecture-based.
+Also in October 2020, along with the release of the Nvidia RTX A6000, Nvidia announced it was retiring its workstation GPU brand Quadro, shifting its product name to Nvidia RTX for future products and the manufacturing to be Ampere architecture-based.

-In August 2021, the proposed takeover of Arm was stalled after the UK's Competition and Markets Authority raised "significant competition concerns".
-In October 2021, the European Commission opened a competition investigation into the takeover.
-The Commission stated that Nvidia's acquisition could restrict competitors' access to Arm's products and provide Nvidia with too much internal information on its competitors due to their deals with Arm.
-SoftBank (the parent company of Arm) and Nvidia announced in early February 2022 that they "had agreed not to move forward with the transaction 'because of significant regulatory challenges.
-The investigation was set to end on March 15, 2022.
-That same month, Nvidia was reportedly compromised by a cyberattack.
-This would have been the largest semiconductor acquisition in history.

 In March 2022, Nvidia's CEO Jensen Huang mentioned that they were open to having Intel manufacture their chips in the future.
-This was the first time the company mentioned that they would work together with Intel's upcoming foundry services.
+This was the first time the company mentioned that it would work together with Intel's upcoming foundry services.

-In April 2022, it was reported that Nvidia planned to open a new research center in Yerevan, Armenia.

-In May 2022, Nvidia opened Voyager, the second of the two giant buildings at its new headquarters complex to the west of the old one.
-Unlike its smaller and older sibling Endeavor, the triangle theming is used more "sparingly" in Voyager.